Sayapatri/NetworkTrafficAnalyzer/README.md

 # Network Traffic Analyzer Tool

 The Network Traffic Analyzer Tool is a Python-based utility that captures and analyzes network traffic.
 It provides insights into packet-level data, helping users monitor network behavior, detect anomalies, and troubleshoot issues.
-This README provides an overview of the tool, its features, installation instructions, and usage examples.
+This README provides an overview of the tool, its features, installation instructions, and usage examples..

 ## Features